amkhlv/HdT/README.md

     hdt -e 3
     inkscape p3.svg &

+There is also the ✍ button, which automates this.

 While drawing in Inkscape, make sure that you draw on the layer with the id: `layer1`.
 This should be automatic, just double-check.
 It is the `layer1` that becomes the overlay, when viewing the `paper.pdf`.
 The overlays are all in `paper.hdt/`, named `p<n>.svg`, where `n` is the page number.